Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 ## How to Use This Dashboard

-1. Download the Power BI file:
+1. 📁 Download the Power BI file Dasboard:

  - **[📥 Download the Power BI File](Hospitality-Revenue-Insight.pbix)**